8.5 Developing cultural and creative competences

 Cultural education in school education

 Schools have a certain amount of flexibility within the legal framework to broaden their programme or establish a profile as a cultural school.
-For example, they might award art and culture subjects a special status (for example by allocating a greater portion of school hours) or offer optional art/culture subjects and extracurricular work groups.
+As part of their development into cultural schools, for example, they might award art and culture subjects a special status (for example by allocating a greater portion of school hours) or offer optional art/culture subjects and extracurricular work groups.
 Regular extracurricular opportunities in cooperation with external partners such as institutions and organisations that provide cultural education for children and young people, or with cultural institutions or individual artists, are also widespread.
+This form of school development is integrated into lesson planning and organisational and staff development.

 Cultural education in the cultural sector